GITMCode/GITM/srcDoc/set_inputs.md

 ### MSISTIDES

 This says how to use msis tides.
-The first one is using diurnal tide The first one is using semi-diurnal tide The first one is using terdiurnal tide
+The first argument is for using diurnal tide, the second is for using semi-diurnal tide and the third is to use terdiurnal tide.

     #MSISTIDES
     UseMSISDiurnal        (logical)